ShanJiang21/shanjiang21.github.io/projects.md

 title: Projects
 layout: page
 header-img: "./img/projects.jpg"
 description: Where my time goes?
-Get a hint below.
+Get a hint from below.
 ---

-This website is for presentation of samples on some of the cool side-projects I've been working on Last updated: *August 2019*
+This website is for presentation of samples on some of the cool side-projects I've been working on Last updated: *Nov.
+2019*

 <!-- Prepare a container for your calendar. -->
 <script